5 Best Tanzania Safari Parks | Tanzania National Parks – Hail Tours

 Tarangire National Park

-Tarangire National Park covers 2850sq.kms of land area and lies on altitudinal range of 3222-5400ft.
-This park is located between the meadows of Masai steppe to the Southeast and the Great Rift Valley lakes to the North and West.
-The Northern Tarangire National Park has Tarangire River where it derives its name.
+Tarangire National Park covers 2850sq. km of land area and lies on an altitudinal range of 3222-5400ft.
+This park is located between the meadows of the Masai steppe to the Southeast and the Great Rift Valley lakes to the North and West.
+The Northern Tarangire National Park has Tarangire River, where it its name.

 Established in 1970, Tarangire National Park is one of the best Tanzania safari parks worth visiting for a game drive- day and night game drives, hot air balloon tours, birding and more.
-It is one ideal spot to consider visiting while on en-route to Northern Tanzania safari circuit.
+It is one ideal spot to consider visiting while on route to the Northern Tanzania safari circuit.

 Accommodation in Tarangire National Park: